 Don’t feed the wildlife, as this can cause dependencies or expectations, which can often lead to the removal and termination of that animal.
 This is what caused the downfall of grizzly bears in Yellowstone National Park, who are barely back from the brink.

 Don’t injure or harass wildlife, and don’t allow your pets to either.
 This is a big reason why dogs must remain on leashes at campgrounds and natural places.

-Camping Rule #20: Only Dump Your Tanks in a Designated Dump Station
+20. Only Dump Your Tanks at a Designated Dump Station

 Even grey water can have non-biodegradable surfactants in them that can damage ecosystems and poison the water for wildlife.

 While twenty camping rules might seem like a lot to follow, most of them are common sense and easy to remember.
 They also help make your camping experience more enjoyable, not just the experience of those around you.

 If all RVers followed these camping rules, we’d all reap the benefits of having respectful neighbors.
 We appreciate you taking the time to read through these and doing your part to keep camping pleasant for everyone.

 We’re pledging to be a positive part of educating the next wave of responsible RVers.
 Will you join us?

 ✅ When I ARRIVE, I will: not trample plants, properly contain my food and garbage, and respect my neighbors (wildlife included).